 SPORTS

-The main sporting venues in Ashgabat are the Olympic Stadium, Ashgabat Stadium, the National Olympic ice rink, Sports complex for winter sports and the Olympic water sports complex.
+The main sporting venues in Ashgabat are the Olympic Stadium, Ashgabat Stadium, the National Olympic Ice Rink, the Sports complex for winter sports and the Olympic water sports complex.

-Ashgabat was chosen as the host city of the V Asian Indoor Games and Martial Arts, and was also the first city in Central Asia to host the Asian Indoor Games.
-Between 2010 and 2017 an Olympic Village was built south of the city center, at a cost of $5 billion.
+Ashgabat was chosen as the host city of the V Asian Indoor Games and Martial Arts and was also the first city in Central Asia to host the Asian Indoor Games.
+Between 2010 and 2017 an Olympic Village was built south of the city center, for $5 billion.

 Ashgabat was the host of the 2018 IWF World Weightlifting Championships.